 How long does a timing chain last in a Subaru Forester?

-- Rattling Noise: A loose or worn timing chain can produce a rattling sound, especially during startup or idling.
+- Rattling Noise: A loose or worn timing chain may produce a rattling noise, especially when the engine is cold or at low RPMs.

 How do I know when my timing chain needs replacing?